 Centrifugal governor is a device, first added to the steam engine by James Watt himself.
 It controls flow of steam to the valves and thus allows the machine to maintain constant speed.
 It's powered by the machine and as the machine goes faster it makes the spindle rotate faster, thus lifting the attached masses which in turn connect to the throttle valve which then limits amount of steam admitted to the valves.
 In short, it's a self-regulating system.

-And while, like all good libertarians, I would hate travelling by a train with centrifugal governor disabled or missing, I would hate even more to travel by one where the crew believed that centrifugal governor is a god-sent solution for all problems and refused to steer the train.
+And while, like all good libertarians, I would hate travelling by a train with centrifugal governor disabled or missing, I would also hate to travel by one where the crew believed that centrifugal governor is a god-sent solution for all problems and refused to steer the train.

 In other words, self-regulating mechanisms, as great as they are, aren't omnipotent and work only when some basic assumptions are met.
 In case of centrifugal governor we want to be sure that the centrifuge is not stuck, that it's not made of plastic that would melt in contact with hot steam or be ripped apart by centrifugal force and so on.
 In case of markets we want the good to be a commodity (no efficient market for Rembrandt's Night Watch!), to be scarce (no efficient market for information goods either, sorry), demand and supply to be elastic and so on.